Andrew-Mackay/Adapting-the-WaveNet-Deep-Learning-Model-for-RADAR-Classification/README.md

 Adapting the WaveNet Deep Learning Model for RADAR Classification
 ==============================

-  An inestigation into radar classification.
-This projects adapts the WaveNet deep learning model to classify radar data directly from the range profiles representation.
+  An investigation into radar classification.
+This project adapts the WaveNet deep learning model to classify radar data directly from the range profiles representation.
 This technique is compared with the leading approach in the literature of creating micro-Doppler spectrogram images from the data and classifying these images using a CNN.

-  This project builds on work conducted by A. Angelov who collected the dataset, developed the orignal code for processing the data and created the CNN that was applied to the micro-Doppler signatures.
+  This project builds on work conducted by A. Angelov who collected the dataset, developed the original code for processing the data and created the CNN that was applied to the micro-Doppler signatures.

   Level 4 Honours project at the University of Glasgow by Andrew Mackay.
   The project was supervised by Professor Roderick Murray-Smith.